iSatishYadav/jekyll-now/_posts/2017-05-28-How turn any .NET app into an ADFS Claim Aware App using OWIN.md

 permalink: /adfs-in-dot-net-apps/
 ---

-How turn any .NET app into an ADFS Claim Aware App using OWIN
+How to turn any .NET app into an ADFS Claim Aware App (using OWIN)
 ===
 Hi, in this post we'll see how you can convert any of existing .NET web app into
 1. Claim Aware